Phenomenological studies of exclusive heavy-quarkonium electroproduction at NLO: Overview of framework

 After substitution of these master integrals, the bare amplitude contains simple poles in $\epsilon$.
 We renormalise the gluon, heavy-quark wavefunction and the heavy-quark mass in the on-shell scheme, while the strong-coupling constant is renormalised with light flavours treated in the $\overline{{\rm MS}}$ scheme and with the heavy-quark loop of the gluon self energy subtracted at zero momentum.
 After incorporating such counter-terms, the amplitude is free from ultraviolet~(UV) divergences but poles in $\epsilon$ still remain in both the bare quark and gluon one-loop coefficient functions, which however can be identified as mass singularities and can thus be suitably absorbed into the definition of the bare GPDs through a consistent mass-factorisation renormalisation procedure.
 The addition of the mass factorisation and UV counter-terms renders renormalised, finite NLO coefficient functions that may be convoluted with renormalised, finite GPDs to obtain the exclusive electroproduction amplitude to NLO accuracy.

 The amplitude for the exclusive electroproduction of heavy quarkonium off unpolarised protons, $\gamma^* p \rightarrow V p$, reads

 Here, $X$ is the average momentum fraction of the parton in the proton $p$, and the presence of the skewness variable $\xi$ underlies the factorisation in terms of quark and gluon GPDs, denoted $F^q_{ss'}$ and $F^g_{ss'}$ respectively, with $s,s'$ labelling proton spins. $C_{\perp,k}$ ($C_{L,k}$) is the quark $(k=q)$ or gluon $(k=g)$ transverse (longitudinal) coefficient function to NLO, see~\cite{Flett:2021ghh}, expressed in terms of dimensionless ratios $\xi/X$ and $m_{\mathcal Q}^2/Q^2$, where $m_{\mathcal Q}$ is the heavy-quark mass.
 Exemplary Feynman diagrams contributing to these coefficient functions to NLO are shown in Fig.~\ref{fig:diags}.
 The Lorentz indices $\mu$ and $\nu$ are those of the incoming photon and outgoing quarkonium respectively; the tensors $g_{\perp}^{\mu \nu}$ and $\ell^{\mu \nu}$ denote the perpendicular metric and longitudinal projectors, see~\cite{Flett:2021ghh} for details.
-Additional dependences of the GPDs on the factorisation scale $\mu_F$ and on the four-momentum transfer $t \approx 0$ have been suppressed for clarity, as has the $\mu_F$ and renormalisation-scale $\mu_R$ dependence of the coefficient functions.\footnote{The minimum value $t = t_{\rm min} = 4\xi^2 m_p^2/(1-\xi^2)$, where $m_p$ is the mass of the proton and $\xi \approx M_V^2/(2W^2)$ for $W^2 \gg M_V^2$, with $W$ the $\gamma^* p$ centre-of-mass energy.
-For such energies reachable at the EIC and HERA, the value of $t_{\rm min}$ is practically zero and we therefore refrain from discussing the $t$ dependence.} The long-distance matrix element, $\langle O_1 \rangle_V$, represents the colour-singlet non-perturbative matrix element for the $\mathcal Q \bar{\mathcal Q} \rightarrow V$ transition.
+Additional dependences of the GPDs on the factorisation scale $\mu_F$ and on the four-momentum transfer $t$ have been suppressed for clarity, as has the $\mu_F$ and renormalisation-scale $\mu_R$ dependence of the coefficient functions.
+In phenomenological studies, the dependence of GPDs on $X$ and $\xi$ is often assumed to factorise from the $t$-dependence.\footnote{The minimum value of the momentum transfer is $t = t_{\rm min} = 4\xi^2 m_p^2/(1-\xi^2)$, where $m_p$ is the mass of the proton.
+In the limit $W^2 \gg Q^2+M_V^2$, the skewness $\xi \approx (Q^2+M_V^2)/(2W^2)$, with $W$ denoting the $\gamma^* p$ centre-of-mass energy.
+For such energies reachable at the EIC and HERA, the value of $t_{\rm min}$ is therefore practically zero.} The long-distance matrix element, $\langle O_1 \rangle_V$, represents the colour-singlet non-perturbative matrix element for the $\mathcal Q \bar{\mathcal Q} \rightarrow V$ transition.
 It can be determined via potential models or the di-lepton decay width of the heavy quarkonium, as described in~\cite{Ivanov:2004vd}.